NoNameSpecified/huepfburg-discord-website/README.md

 ## huepfburg
-A website about the german community server hüpfburg by kendrik
+A small website by kendrik about the german community server hüpfburg

+code is in src/